-Red Cross incorporates a great call-to-actions (CTAs) not only in their tweets but also on their cover photo.
-The prominence of the hashtag #EndHomeFires makes it easy for users to connect with the cause and perform an action.
+Red Cross incorporates great call-to-actions (CTAs) not only in their tweets but also on their cover photo.
+The prominence of the hashtag #EndHomeFires makes it easy for users to connect with the cause and take an action.

 Takeaway: Identify on which social media platforms users are most likely to engage with your nonprofit, and add a call-to-action.

 4. Create An Effective Content Strategy For Your Nonprofit

 Now that you have identified the goals, audience and the suitable social networks for your nonprofit, the next thing is to create an effective content strategy, i.e., create the content mix that abides by your goals, content category, and posting frequency.

 Contemplate what type of content is useful for spreading your message and keeping your audience hooked.
 You can start by examining what performed well in the past.
 Ask your supporters about the type of stories they'd like to see from you.

 Also, ask yourself the following:

 - Do you need a lot of visual elements such as images, GIFs and videos?